codesnippetspro/code-snippets/readme.txt

 == Description ==

-✂ Code Snippets provides an effortless way to enhance your WordPress site.
+**✂ Code Snippets** provides an effortless way to enhance your WordPress site.

+**🚀 Upgrade to Code Snippets Pro** for complete CSS, JavaScript, Gutenberg, Elementor and cloud synchronisation integrations. **[Elevate your snippets experience now!](https://codesnippets.pro/pricing)**

 Say goodbye to the hassle of tweaking your theme's `functions.php` file and downloading endless plugins – Code Snippets simplifies the process!

-**🚀 Upgrade to Code Snippets Pro** for complete CSS, JavaScript, Gutenberg, and Elementor integrations.
-Elevate your snippets experience now: [Check out our pricing](https://codesnippets.pro/pricing).

 A snippet is like a mini-plugin for your WordPress site, providing added functionality without the clutter.

-Unlike other solutions that involve dump code into your `functions.php` file, Code Snippets offers a sleek GUI interface for seamless integration and real-time execution.
+Unlike other solutions that involve dumping code into your `functions.php` file, Code Snippets offers an intuitive graphical interface for seamless integration and real-time execution.
+Managing snippets is as easy as activating and deactivating plugins, only without the bloat and overhead.

 **🎥 Watch a quick overview by Imran Siddiq:**

 https://youtu.be/EMjIWjcYONk

-Managing snippets is a breeze with our graphical interface, similar to the Plugins menu.
-Activate and deactivate snippets effortlessly, just like plugins.

-The snippet editor lets you add a name, a visually appealing description, and tags for easy categorization.
-Export snippets in JSON or PHP for seamless transfer between sites.
+☁️ Each copy of Code Snippets includes full integration with the community-powered [Code Snippets Cloud](https://codesnippets.cloud/) platform, providing easy access to hundreds of tweaks and enhancements ready to power-up any WordPress site.

 **📚 Learn from Ferdy Korpershoek's tutorial:**